 By working age, this means people aged between 18 and the qualifying age for Pension Credit.

-Universal Credit does not include help with paying your Council Tax bill and you must still apply for this online, via our website.
-Find out more about this and how Universal Credit may affect you if you are in rented housing on our Universal Credit FAQs page.
+Universal Credit does not include help with paying your Council Tax bill and you must still apply for this online.

 I don't come under any of the above categories; what do I do to get help with my housing costs?

 Please check gov.uk to see if you are likely to be eligible for UC and possibly housing costs.

 You can find further information about Universal Credit on the GOV.UK website.